ChaoticLeah/blog/content/post/learning-docker-to-make-leahsafe/index.md

 ### Pushing

 Finally, we need to push the image after it has been made.
-Running `docker push chaoticleah/leahsafe-server:latest` will push this image.
+Following this format `docker push <image name> <version name>`, running `docker push chaoticleah/leahsafe-server:latest` will push this image.
 You will also have to log into your dockerhub account once before running this. `docker login` should do the trick (Just read what it says and follow along to log in)

 ### Publishing the frontend